North Carolina / Forsyth County

 What is the housing market like in Winston Salem, NC?

-The housing market is accessible, with a median home price of $205,000 and an owner-occupied rate of 52.3%.
-Home values have seen steady growth over the past year, and renters will find a healthy supply of available properties at reasonable rates.
+The local housing market is strong, with a median home price of $205,000 and an owner-occupied rate of nearly 52%.
+The market has seen a 5.3% appreciation over the past year, and rental vacancy rates remain moderate at 9.4%.
+Winston Salem offers a mix of stability and opportunity for both buyers and renters.

 $205,000